aayushianalytics/Call-Centre-Performance/README.md

 ## 🛠 Tech Stack
-Microsoft Excel – Used to build the interactive dashboard and perform overall data analysis.
+**Microsoft Excel** – Used to build the interactive dashboard and perform overall data analysis.
-Pivot Tables – Used to summarize and analyze large volumes of call centre data efficiently.
+**Pivot Tables** – Used to summarize and analyze large volumes of call centre data efficiently.
-Power Query – Used for cleaning and transforming raw customer interaction data.
+**Power Query** – Used for cleaning and transforming raw customer interaction data.
-Data Visualization – Used to create charts and performance visuals for easier analysis and reporting.

 ## 📂 Dataset